SMotaal/experimental/modules/documents/Source Text Disambiguation.md

   2. Avoid the creation of unnecessary objects or states.
   3. Avoid unnecessary parsing inside enclosures when possible.
   4. Avoid unnecessary costs associated with semantic and scope analysis.
-  5. Disclose approprate warnings to users opting to rely on such procedures.
+  5. Disclose appropriate warnings to users opting to rely on such procedures.

 - Effective syntax discrimination for ECMAScript modules includes: